School of Intercultural Studies

 - Certificate of Christian Studies

-- Doctor of Ministry in Global Ministries (Korean Language)
+- Doctor of Ministry in Global Ministries (Korean language only)

 - Doctor of Missiology